yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - Each "side" takes turns.
 Adventurers and monsters go in whatever order they wish.
 - Attackers roll a d6; on a 5-6 they are successful.
 Some weapons or abilities provide a single +1 bonus to the attack.
 - Normal attacks do 1 HP of damage unless otherwise indicated.
+- Healing: Once per adventure adventurers can wait a turn in safety to regain d6 HP.

 #### Adventurers
 - Fighter: 6 HP, Sword (makes two separate attacks)